Efficiently Securing Web Applications Against High User Peaks and Denial-of-Service Attacks

 Remember that authenticated users can still be threats.
 If a customer is allowed to have unlimited access after the authentication, it will leave a door open for attackers to try to crash the system by creating multiple accounts and sending multiple requests.

-Cache As Much As Possible
+Cache as Much as Possible

 Implement caching to protect your APIs from denial-of-service attacks.
 It also reduces the load on your servers and improves response times for users.
 Multiple benefits in one!